Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 What Is climate change?

-Climate change is a type of change caused by humans, with climate change meaning any type of change in climate.
+Climate change refers to any type of change in climate, with Anthropogenic Climate Change referring to human-caused climate change.
 As of November 4, 2017, scientists have studied the climate trends.
-The earth should've cooled back to industrial levels by now, but a 2016 report from ucsusa.org suggests the extreme likelihood that humans are the main driver of global warming and climate change.
+The Earth should've cooled back to industrial levels by now, but a 2016 report from ucsusa.org suggests the extreme likelihood that humans are the main driver of global warming and climate change.
+Unlike weather, which is akin to your mood, climate is akin to your personality.
+This means that weather happens on a daily basis, whereas climate happens on a long-term cycle, typically 30 or more years.

 What's Causing the Planet to Heat up?